Azure/azure-powershell/src/ConnectedMachine/docs/Remove-AzConnectedMachineExtension.md

 ```

 ### -SubscriptionId
+Subscription credentials which uniquely identify Microsoft Azure subscription.
-The ID of the target subscription.
+The subscription ID forms part of the URI for every service call.

 ```yaml
 Type: System.String